Protection of Animals.

 (c) Rules. - The Board of Agriculture shall issue rules detailing eligible expenses and application guidelines that comply with the requirements of this Article.

 § 19A-68.
-Distributions to counties and cities from Animal Shelter Support Fund.
+Grants to counties and cities from Animal Shelter Support Fund.

-(a) Eligible Costs. - Except as otherwise provided in this subsection, governments eligible for distributions from the Animal Shelter Support Fund may receive reimbursement only for the direct operational costs of the animal shelter following an event described in G.S.
+(a) Eligible Costs. - Except as otherwise provided in this subsection, governments eligible for distributions from the Animal Shelter Support Fund may receive funding only for the direct operational costs of the animal shelter following an event described in G.S.
 19A-67(b).
 For purposes of this subsection, direct operational costs shall include veterinary services, sanitation services and needs, animal sustenance and supplies, and temporary housing and sheltering.
-Counties and cities shall not be reimbursed for administrative costs or capital expenditures for facilities and equipment, unless those costs are required to comply with the Animal Welfare Act or rules adopted by the Board of Agriculture implementing that Act.
+Counties and cities shall not receive funding for administrative costs or capital expenditures for facilities and equipment, unless those costs are required to comply with the Animal Welfare Act or rules adopted by the Board of Agriculture implementing that Act.

-(c) Application. - A county or city eligible for reimbursement from the Animal Shelter Support Fund shall apply to the Department of Agriculture and Consumer Services within 60 days of when the reimbursable cost has been incurred.
-The application shall be submitted in the form required by the Department and shall include an itemized listing of the costs for which reimbursement is sought.
+(c) Application. - A county or city eligible for a grant from the Animal Shelter Support Fund shall apply to the Department of Agriculture and Consumer Services.
+The application shall be submitted in the form required by the Department and shall include an itemized listing of the costs for which funding is sought.

 § 19A-69.
 Report.

 The Department shall report annually to the Joint Legislative Oversight Committee on Agriculture and Natural and Economic Resources and the Fiscal Research Division no later than March 1.
 The report shall contain information regarding all revenues and expenditures of the Animal Shelter Support Fund.
 (2015-241, s.
 13.7(b); 2020-78, s.
 5.1(b).)